mayureshw/feeds2mail/README.md

 defaults is a dictionary where default properties of any feed can be specified.
 Most typically you might want to specify the following:

+    active : true | false, default is true, if false the feed is not processed.
+    Typically when you add a new feed, set this to false and set the same property to true in the individual feed to run just the new feed.

     dryrun : true | false, if true, only the first feed in the feedlist will be processed, but no email will be generated, feeds' state will not be updated.
 Set it to true if you want to test out a new feed.
 Remember to